 The Common Sense SEO Checklist dates from 2009 but is still one of the most popular posts on CSS Tricks.

 Writing an ebook doesn’t have to be a mammoth undertaking.
-Consider the things that your customers would find most valuable at each stage of their decision-making process and write content that makes that process easier, smoother or faster.
+Consider the things that your customers would find most valuable at each stage of their decision-making process and create content that makes that process easier, smoother or faster.
 It really is that simple.

 That’s where slide shows come in.
 Fast, clear and concise, slide shows are gaining in popularity as a way to get crucial, detailed information on a topic, without all the fluff and filler.
-They can incorporate audio narration, or simply be visual aids to illustrate more complex ideas.
+They can incorporate audio narration, or simply be visual content aids to illustrate more complex ideas.

 Repurposing Content to Presentations/Slide shows